devmrwor/react-hooks-props-basics/README.md

 #### Passing Information

 React allows us to pass units of information from a parent component down to a child component.
-We call these **props**, which we will dig more into later.
+We call these **props**, which we will dig more into in a later lesson.
 Let's see how we can pass information from `BlogPost` down to its child `BlogContent`: